Turkey broth (pressure cooked from the carcass of a Thanksgiving turkey) is the backbone of this soup with tiny orzo pasta

 - Sauté the aromatics: Wipe out the pot.
 Pour the olive oil into the pot, and heat over Sauté mode adjusted to high (medium-high heat in a stovetop PC) until the oil starts to shimmer.
 Add the onion, carrot, celery, and garlic, and sprinkle with the thyme leaves, ½ teaspoon of salt, and red pepper flakes.
 Sauté until the onions soften, about 5 minutes.

-- Simmer the broth, turkey, and pasta: Add the 8 cups of turkey broth to the pot, cover (but don’t lock the pressure lid – if you have a non-pressure lid, this is the time to use it), and bring to a boil.
+- Simmer the broth, turkey, and pasta: Add the 8 cups of turkey broth to the pot, cover (but don’t lock the pressure lid - if you have a non-pressure lid, this is the time to use it), and bring to a boil.
+(Use saute mode in an Instant Pot).
 Stir in the shredded turkey, the orzo, and 1 teaspoon fine sea salt.
 Bring to a simmer and cook for 8 minutes.

 - Serve: Remove the soup from the heat and stir in the ½ teaspoon of black pepper and the lemon juice.
 Serve, passing the red pepper flakes and lemon wedges at the table for people to add into the soup if they like.
 Enjoy!